NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsD.clean.rst

 | Location |  SMSQ/E v2.73+                                                    |
 +----------+-------------------------------------------------------------------+

 This function returns a number representing the type of drive on which the specified file or directory is located (or to which the specified channel is open).
 If no parameter is specified, it looks to channel #3 (or #1 if #3 is not open).

-The values currently returned are: 0RAM disk 1Floppy disk drive 2Hard disk drive 3CD-ROM drive
+The values currently returned are:

+- 0 RAM disk
+- 1 Floppy disk drive
+- 2 Hard disk drive
+- 3 CD-ROM drive

 **NOTE**